rainlanguage/rain-protocol/README.md

 TV can initialize a trust but has no priviledged access to any functions modified as `onlyOwner`.

-As the owner of the `Trust`, TV can request that the `Trust` attempt to `exit` on behalf of TV, which will call the underlying `exit` function on the `RedeemableERC20Pool` contract, which will revert before the preset `_unblock_block` exists.
+As the owner of the `Trust`, TV can request that the `Trust` attempt to `exit` on behalf of TV, which will call the underlying `exit` function on the `RedeemableERC20Pool` contract, which will revert before the preset `_unblockBlock` exists.

 The unblock block is public and can only be set during initialization of the `Trust`.